fastlane-old/sigh/README.md

     sign -a at.felixkrause.app -u username

-If you want to generate an Ad Ho profile instead:
+If you want to generate an Ad Hoc profile instead:

     sign --development